Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Results and Discussion

-In Figure~\ref{fig:posterior}, we present the posterior distributions for the sound speed, planetary mass loss rate, optically thin photoionization rate, mass loss rate of the star and ram pressure of the stellar wind.
+In Figure~\ref{fig:posterior}, we present the marginalised posterior distributions for the sound speed, planetary mass loss rate, optically thin photoionization rate, mass loss rate of the star and ram pressure of the stellar wind.
 We provide the full posterior distribution in Appendix~\ref{appendix1}.
+The 2D joint posteriors show correlations between the parameters, which help elucidate the key physics governing observations.
+These correlations are easier to extract in this framework than from only running 3D simulations because our model is significantly less computationally expensive than 3D simulations so is able to more widely sample the possible parameter space.
+Later in this section, we examine how the retrieved sound speed of the escaping gas, planetary mass loss rate and photoionization rate in the tail, which control the density of neutral hydrogen, are correlated.
+We also examine how the retrieved planetary mass loss rate and stellar wind ram pressure, which control the radial velocity of the outflow, are correlated.
 In Figure~\ref{fig:transmission_spectra}, we plot the model transmission spectra at different times in the transit for the maximum a posteriori parameter estimates (i.e. posterior mode).
 It is clear that the model is a good match for the spectrum, providing evidence that the model accurately represents the planetary outflow.
 This is further illustrated by Figure~\ref{fig:lightcurve}, where we show the transit integrated between -50 and -150 km s$^{-1}$.